lelit/pglast/docs/usage.rst

           carry their exact location, so it is not possible to differentiate between ``SELECT * /*comment*/ FROM foo`` and ``SELECT * FROM /*comment*/ foo``.

----

-.. [*] This is an approximation, because in principle a list can contain different kinds of
-       nodes, or even sub-lists in some cases: the ``List`` representation arbitrarily shows the tag of the first object.

 Functions vs SQL syntax
 =======================